allebb/pirrot/README.md

 Pirrot also offers other operation modes that most simplex repeaters do not come with as standard such as automatic identification and the ability to operate in "surveillance mode".

+You can find a list of user projects to get inspiration from [below](https://github.com/allebb/pirrot/blob/master/README.md#pirrot-being-used-in-the-wild).

 ## Features

 * Ability to set a courtesy tone on end of transmission.